 Brighten up a serious subject with colourful or inspiring images.
 Reward visitors to this page and make them want to stay.
 A collection of several images may work better than a single one.
 For example, this landing page for the British Heart Foundation includes images of family, medical research as well as a big thank you.

 Many organisations seem to rely on stock images of grey-haired couples on their legacy pages.
 Remember to use images which reflect the demographics of your readers.
 Also people often write their will triggered by big life events such as getting married or having children.
 Your audience isn’t just people in later stages of their lives.
+Make sure you are using images which reflect their own image back at them.

 Think about a hook